Taslima Nasrin: Boycott Islam

+Mahfuj Alam

+In 2024, Taslima faced significant backlash after asserting that Mahfuj Alam was the leader of Hizb-ut-Tahrir in a Facebook status despite not having any concrete evidence of it.
+This led to the Indian mainstream media picking up on it and publishing it as news without further fact checking.
+Her actions quickly sparked a wave of memes and trolling on social media, with many people questioning her motives and even speculating about her mental state.

 Writers and intellectuals for and against Nasrin

-Nasrin has been criticized by writers and intellectuals in both Bangladesh and West Bengal for targeted scandalisation.
+Nasrin has been criticised by writers and intellectuals in both Bangladesh and West Bengal for targeted scandalisation.
 Because of "obnoxious, false and ludicrous" comments in Ka, "written with the 'intention to injure the reputation of the plaintiff'", Syed Shamsul Haq, Bangladeshi poet and novelist, filed a defamation suit against Nasrin in 2003.
 In the book, she mentions that Haq confessed to her that he had a relationship with his sister-in-law.
 A West Bengali poet, Hasmat Jalal, did the same; his suit led to the High Court banning the book, which was published in India as Dwikhondito.
 Nearly 4 million dollars were claimed in defamation lawsuits against her after the book was published.
 The West Bengal Government, supposedly pressured by 24 literary intellectuals, decided to ban Nasrin's book in 2003.
-Nasrin replied that she wrote about known people without their permission when some commented that she did it to earn fame.
-She defended herself against all the allegations.
-She wrote why she dared to reveal her sexual activities, saying that she wrote her life's story, not others'.
-Yet Nasrin enjoyed support from Bengali writers and intellectuals like Annada Shankar Ray, Sibnarayan Ray and Amlan Dutta.
+Some commented that she did it to earn fame.
+She defended herself against the allegations, responding that she had written her life's story, not those of others.
+She enjoyed support from Bengali writers Annada Shankar Ray, Sibnarayan Ray and Amlan Dutta.

-Recently she was supported and defended by personalities such as author Mahasweta Devi, theatre director Bibhas Chakrabarty, poet Joy Goswami, artist Prakash Karmakar and Paritosh Sen. In India, noted writers Arundhati Roy, Girish Karnad, and others defended her when she was under house arrest in Delhi in 2007, and co-signed a statement calling on the Indian government to grant her permanent residency in India or, should she ask for it, citizenship.
-In Bangladesh writer and philosopher Kabir Chowdhury also supported her strongly.
+Recently she was supported and defended by author Mahasweta Devi, poet Joy Goswami, and artist Paritosh Sen. In India, noted writers Arundhati Roy, Girish Karnad, and others defended her when she was under house arrest in Delhi in 2007, and co-signed a statement calling on the Indian government to grant her permanent residency in India or, should she ask for it, citizenship.
+In Bangladesh, writer and philosopher Kabir Chowdhury also supported her strongly.